 Pro Tip: to see what the rest of the North East has to offer, take a look at 25 of the most beautiful, romantic and unique wedding venues in the Newcastle area.

-There’s no doubt that the Scots know how to provide exquisite castle wedding venues.
+There’s no doubt that the Scots know how to provide exquisite wedding venues.
 The magnificent Comlongon Castle is a traditionally restored 15th-century castle set in over 120 acres of beautifully manicured gardens.

 Regarded as the most important and complete castle surviving in Scotland today, this truly unique indoor/outdoor wedding venue feels extra special – blending medieval displays with modern luxury.
 Oh, and did we mention the detached private Honeymoon Lodge?